 Stay tuned to ImmuneBytes to learn more about the latest updates around the Polygon Network and the crypto world!

 Blockchain technology has undoubtedly revolutionized many industries.
 However, Blockchain networks are secure, and applications running on them might not be.
-ImmuneBytes conducts rigorous smart contract audits, employing both static and dynamic methods, while also examining a contract’s code and gas optimization, leaving no bugs hidden.
+ImmuneBytes conducts rigorous smart contract audits, employing static and dynamic methods, examining a contract’s code and gas optimization, leaving no bugs hidden.